mbellman/sequencer2/style-guide.md

 ### Naming conventions
 1. All class names should use capitalized CamelCase.
 2. All class member names should use lowercased camelCase.
 3. Class variable names should be as descriptive as possible.
-If a variable is of a class or interface type, its name should be the camelCased equivalent of the class or interface name, e.g. `public someModule: SomeModule = new SomeModule();`.
+If a variable is of a specific type, its name should ideally be the lowercased camelCase equivalent of the type name, e.g. `public someModule: SomeModule = new SomeModule()`.
 If a variable is one of several of a particular class or interface type, defer to a contextually descriptive choice.
 4. Class method names should clearly define their role.
 Avoid names which are terse or vague. **No shorthand or abbreviation is permitted**.
 5. If a class method:
     * Performs an action, its name should start with a verb, e.g. `updateCurrentState`, `renderItems`.